 If a team sweeps the category, they receive a 20 point bonus.
 This can also happen on the bounceback, if the first team misses all 8 (or 6), and the second team answers all 8 (or 6) correctly.
-Once the first team is finished, and the second team has heard the bouncebacks, then the process reverses, and the second team selects their category, and the first team hears the bouncebacks from the ones they missed.
+Once the first team is finished, then the process reverses, and the second team selects their category, and the first team hears the bouncebacks from the ones they missed.